 Recommendations for beginners

-• Make sure there are no anatomical limitations, preferably with the help of an experienced instructor.
-Do not aim to achieve maximum results quickly.
-Be careful when performing the Jalandhara Bandha technique.
-Treat your body with care.
+• Ensure you have no anatomical limitations, preferably with the guidance of an experienced instructor.
+Do not strive for rapid results.
+Practice the Jalandhara Bandha technique with care and treat your body respectfully.

-• Never inhale or exhale while in the Jalandhara Bandha posture.
+• Never inhale or exhale while holding Jalandhara Bandha.

 • Focus your attention on the Vishuddha chakra.

-• This exercise can be done standing if it is not possible to do it in one of the meditative asanas in the beginning.
-Stand upright with your legs wider than shoulder width, slightly bent at the knees.
-Keeping your back straight, lean forward slightly.
-With your arms straight, place your palms on your thighs above your knees, fingers pointing inward.
+• If you cannot perform this exercise in a meditative asana initially, you can do it standing.
+Stand with your feet wider than shoulder-width apart and knees slightly bent.
+Keep your back straight and lean forward slightly.
+Place your straight arms on your thighs above your knees, fingers pointing inward.
 Then continue with the technique described above.

 Additional Information

-Jalandhara Bandha is a part of Maha Bandha, which consists of three bandhas - Jalandhara, Uddiyana, Mula.
+Jalandhara Bandha is part of Maha Bandha, which comprises three bandhas: Jalandhara, Uddiyana, and Mula.